STANDARD SUMMIT BADGE

 Sponsor: info@digsouth.com

-Founders, entrepreneurs, and tech pros casually pitch to seasoned investors for a 3–minute bucking bronco of a ride before you’re kicked to the next table.
+Founders, entrepreneurs, and tech pros casually pitch to seasoned investors for a 3–minutes before rotating to the next table.

 Sponsor: